ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: sample_clock_timebase_multiplier

-        If :py:data:`niscope.Session.samp_clk_timebase_src` is an external source, this property specifies the ratio between the :py:data:`niscope.Session.samp_clk_timebase_rate` and the actual sample rate, which can be higher.
-This property can be used in conjunction with :py:data:`niscope.Session.samp_clk_timebase_div`.
+        If :py:attr:`niscope.Session.samp_clk_timebase_src` is an external source, this property specifies the ratio between the :py:attr:`niscope.Session.samp_clk_timebase_rate` and the actual sample rate, which can be higher.
+This property can be used in conjunction with :py:attr:`niscope.Session.samp_clk_timebase_div`.
         Some devices use multiple ADCs to sample the same channel at an effective sample rate that is greater than the specified clock rate.
 When providing an external sample clock use this property to indicate when you want a higher sample rate.
 Valid values for this property vary by device and current configuration.

         **Related topics:**